 Learning to manage your stress is important to your health.
 Many chronic health conditions stem from stress.
-When you have chronic stress, your body doesn’t get to the point where it goes back to a restful stated because the stress is constant.
+When you have chronic stress, your body doesn’t get to the point where it goes back to a restful state because the stress is constant.
 This means that the body doesn’t get a chance to heal and repair itself.
 Over time, stress takes its toll on your health.
 A great way to learn how to manage stress is to practice meditation.
-Even if you are a beginner, our app will help you find comfort in meditations.
+Even if you are a beginner, our app will help you find comfort in meditation.
 Here are some of the conditions that can develop with chronic stress.

 One in four deaths is related to heart disease.
 Coronary Heart Disease is the number one cause of death globally.
 Heart disease encompasses several types of heart conditions.
 Stress does not necessarily cause heart disease, but heart disease can be a result of stress.